moksh-garg/moksh-garg.github.io/index.md

     <h1>Moksh Garg</h1>
     <p class="hero-title">PhD Candidate in Management<br>MIT Sloan School of Management</p>
     <div class="hero-copy">
-      <p>I am a PhD candidate in Management, with a concentration in Economic Sociology, at the MIT Sloan School of Management.
-My research lies at the intersection of entrepreneurship, labor markets, and development.</p>
+      <p>As an economic sociologist, I study the relationship between organizations and labor markets.
+My research asks how organizations build their workforce and shape workers’ careers.
+One stream examines how startups acquire talent and why some face greater constraints in doing so.
+Another examines how organizational practices and events affect the career trajectories of workers from marginalized backgrounds.</p>
-      <p>My work examines how workers and organizations navigate uncertainty, with particular attention to startup employment, gender inequality, and the career consequences of organizational misconduct.
-Prior to joining MIT, I worked as a pre-doctoral fellow at the Indian School of Business.</p>
+      <p> Prior to joining MIT, I did my MBA from Indian Institute of Management Ahmedabad and worked as a Corporate Banker with HSBC India. </p>
     </div>
     <div class="link-row">
       <a href="./publications.html">View research →</a>